kubernetes/kubernetes/docs/design/provisioning.md

     },
     "data": {
       "plugin-name": "kubernetes.io/gce-pd",
+      "description": "Something human readable",
+      // suggested as means to template params with values coming from claim's label selector
+      // "overrides": [ "zone" ],
       "parameters": "{'volumeType':'ssd', 'zone':'us-east'}"  // OPAQUE JSON MAP OF PARAMS AS DEFINED BY THE PLUGIN }
   }